 At the National Prayer Breakfast on February 5, President Obama urged humility about “a sinful tendency that can pervert and distort our faith” to the point where we commit atrocities, like slavery and Jim Crow, in the name of Christ.
 Critics quickly denounced Obama’s comments as un-American, while supporters defended their accuracy.
 But few have asked why Obama did not also link Christian conviction to the campaign against slavery and racial injustice.
+His theology is telling.

 When Rob Bell walks on stage at Mars Hill Bible Church in Grandville, Michigan, the 38-year-old sports chic black glasses and black jeans with a wide, white 1970s belt.
 His geeky, affable presence and energized speaking style warm up the room quickly and signal a seasoned performer.
 After you hear Bell speak, it’s not surprising to learn that his childhood hero was David Letterman or that as a college student he was lead singer in a band.